robinali34/blog_algorithms/_posts/2025-11-21-np-complete-reduction-examples.md

 **Detailed Construction:**
 - For variable xᵢ and clause Cⱼ:
   - If xᵢ appears positively in Cⱼ: create triple allowing TRUE assignment
-  - If ¬xᵢ appears in Cⱼ: create triple allowing FALSE assignment
+  - If !xᵢ appears in Cⱼ: create triple allowing FALSE assignment
 - Matching exists ↔ each variable has consistent assignment ↔ each clause is satisfied

 **Polynomial Time:** O(nm) triples created